swfiua/blume/doc/universal.rst

 Surely, light from beyond the Hubble distance can never reach us since it will be infinitely red shifted by the intervening space.

-This is precisely what is required for thermalisation.

-Cosmic dust.
+The answer may be cosmic dust.
 Intergalactic space dust.
 All at a temperature of 2.73K.

 Once light from distant galaxies has been redshifted by z = 1000 it enters the microwave range.